 Recovery Following Prolotherapy

 You will be sore for several days following the injections.
-This is good, as it means that an inflammatory reaction is occurring, which should strengthen the ligament.
-However, if this flare up of pain persists for more than a week, please contact your doctor.
-Most importantly, you must avoid taking anti-inflammatories during this treatment.
+This is good, it means that an inflammatory reaction is occurring, which should strengthen the ligament.
+However, if this flare up of pain should persist for more than a week, please contact your doctor.
+Most importantly, you must avoid taking anti-inflammatories such as ibruprofen, aspirin, corticosteroids and curcumin during this treatment.
+Gentle heat, rather than ice, can be used for pain relief.

 Hackett GS.
 Joint stabilization through induced ligament sclerosis.
 Ohio.Med 1953;49:877-84.